From office to oars: how volunteer coaches power Thames Rowing Club

 Both Jamie and Hannah agree that volunteer coaches are incredibly important to the development of big or small clubs.
 It allows for the effort to be spread across everyone, including the paid coaches, and they offer a new perspective whilst picking up on smaller details when coaching a crew.
 The gestures made, whether little or large, have a longstanding impact in seeing the club thrive.
 It takes all members of a club to see it flourish but especially those who are adding to the club’s merit without being asked to.

-The athletes themselves have always shown a great appreciation for the volunteer coaching staff which has led to the formation of “long lasting relationships,” says Hannah.
+The athletes themselves have always shown a great appreciation for the volunteer coaching staff which has led to the formation of “long lasting relationships,” said Hannah.

-Jamie has proven himself to be a successful coach at Thames, having coached crews that won the Wyfold Challenge Cup in 2021 and 2022 as well as the Britannia Cup in 2022 and the Thames Cup 2023 at Henley Royal Regatta.
+Jamie has proven himself to be a successful coach at Thames, having coached crews that won the Wyfold Challenge Cup in 2021 and 2022, the Britannia Cup in 2022, and the Thames Cup in 2023 at Henley Royal Regatta.

 At Thames’ annual dinner, Jamie was recognised for his efforts through memorabilia and the club’s applause.
 Whilst receiving an appreciative cheer from the club’s members, he collected a blade painted with the different crews he had coached, reminding him of his successes.
 Thames is great at recognising its excellent coaching staff which fosters a respective community and leads to outstanding results.
 The drive and determination shown by every member involved at the Thames are certainly one to be modelled and inspired by.